 Founded in 2009, Revealing Hope is a 501(c)(3) non-profit organization recognized by the National Christian Foundation.
-Driven by our faith in Christ we seek to partner with those who demonstrate God’s heart for orphans and youth at risk.
+Driven by our faith in Christ we seek to partner with those who demonstrate God’s heart for children and their families living in poverty.
 Our faith-based Christian ministry works with those who want to serve Christ in biblical unity.
 Everything we do flows from what we believe about God and His intended plan for abundant life, both now and for eternity.

 Who we serve

-We serve those who demonstrate Gods heart for orphans and youth at risk.
+We serve those who demonstrate Gods heart for impoverished families and youth at risk.

 What we do

-We aid in the development of projects and programs that help alleviate poverty.
+We support projects and programs that help alleviate poverty for children and their families.

 Where we work